telerik/blazor-docs/components/spreadsheet/tools.md

 ## Define Custom Tools

-The `SpreadsheetCustomTool` type has a `Template` property that is a RenderFragment.
-Generally, custom tools can perform do one of the following:
+The `SpreadsheetCustomTool` type has a `Template` property that is a `RenderFragment`.
+Generally, custom tools can do one of the following:

 * Perform actions that relate to the Spreadsheet component, loaded Excel document, or app business logic.
 * Modify the Excel document programmatically with the help of [RadSpreadProcessing]({%slug spreadprocessing-overview%}).